DevExpress-Examples/wpf-data-grid-summarize-empty-cells/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# WPF Data Grid - How to Use Custom Summaries
+# WPF Data Grid - Use Custom Summaries

-This example demonstrates how to use custom summaries to count the total number of empty cells in the specified grid column:
+This example demonstrates how to use custom summaries to count the total number of empty cells in the specified grid column.

+![](https://docs.devexpress.com/WPF/images/GridControl_CustomSummaryCommand.png)

 If you want to maintain a clean MVVM pattern and specify custom summaries in a ViewModel, create a command and bind it to the [GridControl.CustomSummaryCommand](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.GridControl.CustomSummaryCommand) property.

-![](https://docs.devexpress.com/WPF/images/GridControl_CustomSummaryCommand.png)

 <!-- default file list -->